xAirx/ReactNative-RestaurantAppProject/README.md

 #### Part 5: Login registration and authentication.

-    Connecting the login system to the backend, allowing users to login and register.
-    Based on the user being admin or not, the user will either be redirected to home or an admin panel.

-     /////////// ADMIN Operations ////////////

-     Redirect from login to admin panel

-    Enable admin to upload files, such as images when creating new dishes.

-    Enable admin to flag dishes as promoted or not.

-    Enable admin to flag leaders as promoted

     ////////// Simple user "operations" //////////////

     Enable a registered user to submit comments, update a submitted comment and delete a submitted comment.